Heart and Blood Conditions

 Rheumatic Heart Disease Diagnosis

-To diagnose this condition, your doctor will ask about recent strep infections, examine your child and use a stethoscope to listen to their heart.
-In children with rheumatic heart disease, doctors can often hear a heart murmur — the sound of blood moving in the heart in a way that’s not normal.
+To diagnose this condition, your doctor will ask about any recent strep infections (strep throat) or sore throat episodes, examine your child and use a stethoscope to listen to their heart.
+In children with rheumatic heart disease, doctors can often hear a heart murmur.

 During the exam, your child’s doctor will look for signs of inflammation in your child’s joints.

 The doctor will ask for details about your child’s symptoms, their health history and your family health history.
-Your doctor may order a throat culture or a blood test to check for strep.
+Your doctor may order a throat culture or a blood test to check for strep throat or signs of a recent strep infection, as well as performing other blood tests.

 Your child will also need tests that provide information about how their heart looks and works.
-These may include a chest X-rays or MRI (magnetic resonance imaging) of the heart, echocardiography and electrocardiogram.
+These may include a chest X-ray, echocardiography, electrocardiogram or MRI (magnetic resonance imaging) of the heart.